 Footprint of the 55 inch model: 44.6" x 9.2"

 The back of the TV is basic and the plastic on it has a slightly textured finish to it.
 It comes with a strap to tie cables together, but sadly, there's no cable management.

 The LG UN7000 has a mediocre contrast ratio, which is expected from an IPS panel.
 Blacks appear closer to gray when viewed in the dark.
 Note that contrast ratio can vary between units.

 Note: The 43, 49, 55, 65, and 75 inch models of this TV have an IPS panel, which results in lower contrast.
-However, the 50, 60, and 70 inch models are expected to have a VA panel, so they should have a much better contrast ratio, much like the LG UN6950.
+However, the 50, 60, and 70 inch models have a VA panel, so they should have a much better contrast ratio, much like the LG UN6950.

 This TV has disappointing peak brightness.
 The LG UN7000 doesn't get bright enough to combat glare.
 It stays consistent with different content, but it quickly loses its brightness as images stay on the screen for longer, as seen in the difference between the peak and sustained window results.